otr4j/otrv4/otrv4.md

   phi = 0x00000100 || 0x00000101 || 0x57 || 0x164 || 0x57 || 0x164 ||
         DATA("alice@jabber.net") || DATA("bob@jabber.net")
 ```

+> TODO `phi` will be a problem because there is no standardized solution that's _obvious_ to implementers/implementations irrespective of protocol.
+The intentions are great, but unless we can align without chance for mistake, this will be a source of compatibility-issues.
+(At least the mandated set is obvious and predictable enough.)
+Probably requires this mentioned `implementation.md` document to specify practices.
+(This case is similar to the use of the "Extra Symmetric Key" issue in both OTR 3 and OTRv4.)

 ### Secure Session ID